-This section provides very basic instructions for completing the administration necessary to support the optional Avaya 46xx SIP telephones.
-Additional features such as the use of mnemonic addressing and instant messaging are also supported by Avaya SES but are beyond the scope of these Application Notes.
+This section provides basic instructions for completing the administration necessary to support the optional Avaya 4600 Series SIP telephones.
+Additional features, such as the use of mnemonic addressing, are beyond the scope of these Application Notes.

 Step 1: Add a SIP User